hasura/graphql-engine/docs/cloud/allow-lists.rst

 Quick-create allowed operations
 -------------------------------

 This Pro feature lets you add to the allow list with one click from the record of past operations.
-(With Core, allow lists must be `managed manually <https://hasura.io/docs/1.0/graphql/manual/deployment/allow-list.html#enable-allow-list>`_.)
+(With Core, allow lists must be :ref:`managed manually <allow_list>`.)

 .. thumbnail:: /img/cloud/security/allowlist-add-new-op.png
    :alt: Hasura Cloud Console create new allowed operation